Singapore Business Valuation Calculator | How To Value A Business?

 DCF has two major components: forecast period and terminal value.
 The forecast period is usually about five years.
 Anything longer than that and the accuracy of the projections suffer.
 This is where calculating terminal value becomes important.

 Terminal Value (TV) is the present value of all future cash flows.
 It is the estimated value of a business beyond the forecast period when future cash flows can be gauged.
-It forms a large percentage of the total value of a business and there are 2 approaches to compute the TV: (1) perpetual growth, and (2) exit multiple.
-The perpetual growth method is commonly used by academics whereas the exit multiple method is generally used by industry.
+It forms a large percentage of the total value of a business and there are 2 approaches to computing the TV: 1) Perpetual growth: Used by academics 2) Exit multiple: Used by industry

 Perpetual Growth (Gordon Growth Model)